 Global trade and travel provide the most common pathways for invasive pests, including PPM.
 Small, cryptic PPM eggs can be difficult to notice and could be transported unintentionally on host material intended for planting.

 Although defoliation may draw your attention, pine processionary moth should be identified through direct evidence of the insect itself.
-Since PPM adults and larvae look similar to some native moths, seek confirmation from a diagnostician for identification.
+Since PPM adults and larvae look similar to some native moths, seek confirmation from a lepidopterist for identification.

 Think you've spotted this pest?